 Who: A school class, a young naturalist group or a Sunday school class are examples of groups to involve in a bird parade.
 Get a few classes together to get a large group dressed up to really make an impression with lots of colourful costumes.
 Give the children time to research their species first.

 Where: Walk from your school to a local park or natural area.
 Alternatively, walk down a safe pedestrian street where you are sure to be seen in your spring finest.

 Remember: be aware of traffic and safety concerns when you plan your route.
 Be sure to have enough parents and teachers to keep track of everyone.
 If you are having an event on city property, you may need a permit.
 You can contact your local media and invite them to see everyone in their costumes.

-Last spring Nature Canada lead a bird parade with Ottawa school children and it was a blast!
-You can read the story of the event (http://naturecanada.ca/news/quick-get-the-binocs-its-a-bird-migration/) or check out the video from the day (https://www.youtube.com/watch?v=BzRtOj3gDRo).
+Visit this post on the Nature Canada blog to read about a bird parade with Ottawa school children and how it was a blast! (http://naturecanada.ca/news/quick-get-the-binocs-its-a-bird-migration/) or check out the video from the day (https://www.youtube.com/watch?v=BzRtOj3gDRo).

 Lead a bird hike

 Where: During migration, most natural areas in an urban setting provide habitat for birds, especially if there are a variety of habitat types – forest, water, shrubby areas, natural edges, and fruit and berry producing plants.
 Remember, birds are early risers, so it’s best to start early in the morning.

 When: In Southern Canada, May is the best month for spring migration for landbirds and early to mid-April for waterfowl, while September and October are best for bidding adieu to the 80% of “our” birds that leave Canada to spend their winters somewhere warmer.
 North of 50 degrees latitude, the peak spring period is late May and early June for arrival, whereas departure can take place from mid-July to October.
 Waterfowl arrive earlier and leave later.